 What to put on toast in the morning was not something I thought much about for most of my life.
 That is, until four years ago, when we moved to France.
-It strikes me as interesting how a seemingly nondescript food item can be turned into an art form when you step outside your normal way of experiencing it.
+It is interesting how a nondescript food item can suddenly become an art form when you step outside your normal way of experiencing it.

 Most jams and jellies in North America are found in the supermarket aisle alongside peanut butter or honey.
-They can be chosen by color, flavor or, in my case, if there is seeded red fruit in it.
-One lone jar usually sat forgotten in the door of the refrigerator until I remembered to pull it out.
+They can be chosen by color, flavor or, in my case, if there was red fruit and seeds in it.
+One jar usually sat forgotten in the door of the refrigerator unless I remembered to pull it out.
 It had the status of something easily ignored and possibly moldy.

 Sometimes confiture tastes like flowers.
 At a breakfast buffet in a château hotel in Normandy, I zeroed in on an arrangement of seven jars in a perfect circle of color, each with it’s own long handled spoon.
 They had names like Violettes de Provence, Cerise Grillotes, Oranges Améres, Lait Confiture, and Roses Confit.

 Lait Confiture is light caramel in color and taste.
-It was notable for a creamy texture that made you want to close your eyes and hum.
-When my nephew was visiting from the United States, I watched him quietly stir one spoonful of Beurre Lait Confiture into his coffee each morning.
+It is notable for a creamy texture that makes you want to close your eyes and hum.
+When my nephew visited us in Paris from the United States, I watched him quietly stir a spoonful of Beurre Lait Confiture into his coffee each morning.

 I learned something new about enjoying fine confiture from a young French boy.
 Nico, ten-years-old, lives in Strasbourg, and stayed overnight with us one weekend.